phlax/aio.app/README.rst

 the aio command can be run with any commands listed in the [aio:commands] section of its configuration

-the default configuration for the app runner is
+a minimal configuration for the app runner is

   >>> CONFIG = """
   ... [aio:commands]